-Venezuela's chief prosecutor Luisa Ortega rejects dismissal - BBC News
+Venezuela's sacked prosecutor defiant

 Venezuela's chief prosecutor says she was sacked by the new constituent assembly because the government wanted to stop her investigations into alleged corruption and human rights abuses.

-Luisa Ortega, a critic of left-wing President Nicolás Maduro, said she rejected her dismissal, condemned by other Latin American countries.
+Luisa Ortega, a supporter turned critic of President Nicolás Maduro, has rejected her dismissal.

-She will face trial for "serious misconduct", the supreme court says.
+She will face trial for "serious misconduct", the Supreme Court says.

+Meanwhile, a leading opposition figure has been returned from prison to house arrest.

+Leopoldo López was taken from his home on Tuesday and spent four days in a military jail.

-The group says the country will not be re-admitted until political prisoners are released and the constituent assembly is scrapped.
+South American regional bloc Mercosur has suspended Venezuela "indefinitely", having previously placed it under a temporary ban.
+It says the country will not be re-admitted until the constituent assembly is scrapped and all political prisoners are released.

-Venezuela had been suspended temporarily in December for not complying with the bloc's regulations.
+Another opponent of the government, Antonio Ledezma, is also back under house arrest after three days in jail last week.

-On Saturday the assembly, which is dominated by government supporters, decided to remove Ms Ortega, 59, from office in a unanimous vote.
+Both opposition politicians had encouraged protests against the constituent assembly, which is dominated by government supporters.

+In its first session on Saturday, the assembly unanimously voted to remove Ms Ortega from her post.

-Ms Ortega was prevented from entering her office in the capital, Caracas, by dozens of National Guard officers in riot gear, and left on a motorbike amid chaotic scenes.
+The lawyer was prevented from entering her office in the capital, Caracas, by dozens of National Guard officers in riot gear, and left on a motorbike amid chaotic scenes.

 In a statement (in Spanish) released by the public prosecutor's office, she said Mr Maduro's government was leading a "coup against the constitution".

-"I do not recognize the decision," she said about her dismissal. "[This is] just a tiny example of what's coming for everyone that dares to oppose this totalitarian form of ruling."
+"I do not recognise the decision," she said of her dismissal. "[This is] just a tiny example of what's coming for everyone that dares to oppose this totalitarian form of ruling."

-The supreme court, loyal to Mr Maduro, did not give details of the accusations against her.
+The Supreme Court, loyal to Mr Maduro, did not give details of the accusations against her.

 Ms Ortega, who broke ranks with the government in March, had opposed the assembly's inauguration on Friday, citing allegations of voting fraud.